How to Use the Income Tax Calculator

 New Tax Regime

-- Most deductions and exemptions are NOT available
+- Most exemptions and deductions are not applicable

 Tax Slabs (New Regime):